COST-ELTeC/ELTeC-slv/Orig/README.md

 # ELTeC-slv

-Folder for the original Slovene data from Wikisource, either directly or through the IMP corpus together with download and transformation scripts).
+Folder for the original Slovene data from Wikisource, either directly or through the IMP corpus.
+Included are download and transformation scripts.

 Workflow used for converting the initial batch of Slovenian texts which come from the [IMP Digital library](http://nl.ijs.si/imp/index-en.html):

-1. The current list of titles, together with IDs and ELTeC-specific metadata missing from the IMP originals is in `slv-index-imp.txt`;
+1. The current master table of the novels together with IDs and ELTeC-specific metadata missing from the IMP originals is in `slv-index-imp.txt`;

-2. The list is first processed with `grab-imp.pl` which generates `grab-imp.sh`, a shell script that downloads the XMLs from the CLARIN.SI repository and stores them locally;
+2. The list is first processed with `grab-imp.pl` which generates `grab-imp.sh`, a shell script that downloads the XMLs from the CLARIN.SI repository and stores them locally (based on LB's pipeline);

-3. Each IMP file is then run through `add-meta-imp.pl` which adds `slv-index-imp.txt` metadata to it and calculates the number of words in it and adds this count to the TEI file.
+3. Each IMP file is run through `add-meta-imp.pl` which adds `slv-index-imp.txt` metadata to it and calculates the number of words and adds this count to the TEI file.

 4. Each file is then converted by `fix-tags-imp.xsl` to make the encoding compliant with ELTeC Level-1.